mdn/content/files/en-us/web/javascript/reference/global_objects/array/findindex/index.md

 - `callbackFn`

-  - : A function used to test elements in the array.
-The callback must return a [truthy](/en-US/docs/Glossary/Truthy) value to indicate an appropriate element has been found.
-The index of this element is then returned by `findIndex()`.
+  - : A function to execute for each element in the array.
+It should return a [truthy](/en-US/docs/Glossary/Truthy) value to indicate a matching element has been found.

     The function is called with the following arguments: